 Next, click on train Model and the platform will start the process of training your Decision Tree Classifier.

 Our model has now been trained.
 It took about 5 minutes since we selected the advanced configuration in order to optimize the hyperparameters.

 It’s now time to see how well how the model has learned from the data.
 For this, the platform has inbuilt capabilities to generate evaluation metrics such as confusion matrix, classification report, ROC curve & PR curve.

 Precision, Recall & F1 Score

-If you're after a more in depth tutorial you can check our our knowledge hub.
-Want to jump in and get started on data of your own?
+If you're after a more in-depth tutorial you can check our knowledge hub.
+Want to jump in and get started using your own data?
 You can... right now.